 Kristin Floberg – Planner

-Kristin supports the transportation planning staff on core projects, additionally she managing the regional traffic counting program and the Snow Removal Operations, Management and Routing study.
+Kristin leads land use planning activities at WestCOG and assists the transportation staff on various projects.
 She graduated from the University of Connecticut with a M.S. in Transportation and Urban Engineering and a B.S in Civil Engineering.
-Prior to joining WestCOG, Kristin worked on projects relating to street design, street networks, signage, as well as a historical land use and transportation analysis.
-Kristin is passionate about helping make sustainable and livable communities in Connecticut.
+Kristin is passionate about working towards more sustainable and livable communities in Connecticut.

 Nicole Sullivan – Associate Planner